awsdocs/amazon-ses-developer-guide/doc-source/reputationdashboardmessages.md

 To resolve this issue, you need to determine which aspects of your email sending program might be causing your recipients to issue complaints against the email messages they receive from you\.
 After you identify these factors, change your email sending practices to correct them\.

-To acquire new addresses, we recommend that you implement a double opt\-in strategy, as described in [Building and Maintaining Your Lists](tips-and-best-practices.md#building-and-maintaining-lists)\.
+To acquire new addresses, we recommend that you implement a double opt\-in strategy, as described in [Building and maintaining your lists](tips-and-best-practices.md#building-and-maintaining-lists)\.
 We recommend that you only send email to addresses that have completed the double opt\-in process\.

 Additionally, you should purge your lists of addresses that haven't interacted with your emails recently\.
-You can use open and click tracking, as described in [Monitoring Your Amazon SES Sending Activity](monitor-sending-activity.md), to determine which users are viewing and interacting with the content you send\.
+You can use open and click tracking, as described in [Monitoring your Amazon SES sending activity](monitor-sending-activity.md), to determine which users are viewing and interacting with the content you send\.

 ### If your account is under review<a name="reputationdashboard-recipientfeedback-probation"></a>